Regensburg: Football

 SSV Jahn Regensburg is the local football club and attracts a fairly large local following.
-The team was part of a larger sports club founded in 1889 as Turnerbund Jahn Regensburg which took its name from Friedrich Ludwig Jahn, whose ideas of gymnastics greatly influenced German sport in the 19th century.
+The team was part of a larger sports club founded in 1889 as Turnerbund Jahn Regensburg, which took its name from Friedrich Ludwig Jahn, whose ideas of gymnastics greatly influenced German sport in the 19th century.
 The football department was created in 1907.
-The footballers and swimmers left their parent club in 1924 to form Sportbund Jahn Regensburg.
+The footballers and swimmers left their parent club in 1924 to form the Sportbund Jahn Regensburg.

 Ice hockey

 EV Regensburg is the local ice hockey club, currently playing in the DEL2, Germany's second highest professional league.

 Baseball

 Regensburg Legionäre is the baseball and softball club from Regensburg.
 The team is also known as Buchbinder Legionäre, following a sponsorship of the Buchbinder company.
 The club plays in the German Bundesliga and is one of the most famous and most successful baseball clubs in Germany.
 Several players now in the MLB formerly played at the club.
-Its arena, Armin-Wolf-Arena, was built in 1996 and has a capacity of 10,000 spectators, making it to Germany's largest baseball stadium.
+Its arena, Armin-Wolf-Arena, was built in 1996 and has a capacity of 10,000 spectators, making it Germany's largest baseball stadium.